JeremyWilfong/US-Health-Statistics/README.md

     - Percent of adults who engage in no leisure-time physical activity
   - I created an average % of question for each state based on the county data.
 2. Cleaned the datasets, matched primary keys by Location Abbreviation and explored them in SSMS.
 3. Queried a large table by joining all three Data.Gov Tables.
-This table ("Analyzed Data") was used to do correlations in Excel.
+This table ("Data_For_Statistical_Analysis") was used to do correlations in Excel.
 This table also showed the Most Obese of Each Demographic by state.
 4. Used Excel to create correlations between different Categories. (=Correl Function)
 5. Visualized all the data and explained the most notable correlations in Tableau.